 Answer: d) 56%

 In case you’ve never rocked the cap and gown, don’t fret — a degree doesn’t hold the door open when it comes to starting a business from the ground up.
-Click through to see more high-paying jobs you can get without a degree.

 Which is NOT something you should determine during your competitive analysis?